 Warnings: do not take if on any sort of pain medication.
 It does NOT taste good.
 But since you're only taking drops in 2 oz of water- just chug it like shot and no biggie.

 I have heard a lot of good things about Calms Forte, which is a blend of herbs including chamomile and valerian among several others.
 It has great reviews and I love Hylands products in general!

 TEAS + AROMATHERAPY

 Traditional Medicinals Organic Nghty Night Tea works better than ANY nighttime tea I've ever tried.
 Plus, it's organic.
 And you don't want to drink non-organic teas.
 They are highly irradiated and sprayed with chemicals, so you're basically paying to drink concentrated toxins.

-Lastly, my insomniacs, the most effective thing I have ever implemented in getting tired at night was turning on night mode at 7pm (this is a setting on your phone that makes the light "warm") and shutting of all technology at 9:00pm.
+Lastly, my insomniacs, the most effective thing I have ever implemented in getting tired at night was turning on night mode at 7pm (this is a setting on your phone that makes the light "warm") and wearing amber glasses for viewing TV or other screens.
+Shut off all technology at 9:00pm.
 Literally, put the phone in your room to charge and let it go.
 Ditto for computer.
 The constant barrage of blue light from technology tricks your body into thinking it's still daylight and you won't start producing the Melatonin needed for sleep.
 But Melatonin isn't just needed for sleep - it is an important antioxidant, protecting you from disease.
 Here is an alarming study from Harvard Health about blue light, Melatonin, and it's correlation to diseases and cancer.
 Also, don't eat right before bed as the body can't truly rest when it's digesting.

 - 7pm—turn phone to night mode